fqqlsun/LEAF_production/docs/code_architecture.md

 ### 1.3 Parameter Dictionary for Running LEAF Production Tool
-The execution of the LEAF production tool requires a number of parameters.
-To facilitate the transfer of the parameters, a python dictionary structure is utilized as a container.
+To execute the LEAF production tool, a number of parameters are required to be provided.
+To facilitate the transfer of the parameters, a python dictionary is utilized as a container.
 An example of the parameter dictionary is displayed below:

 ![](/wiki_images/LEAF_param_dict.png)